Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Introduction

-(Construction) Assembly planning can be thought of as rearrangement planning \cite{ota2002, stilman2007manipulation} with some additional difficulties: \textit{(i)} The ordering of objects is crucial to finish a task, since the feasibility to place a part is highly dependent on previously placed objects ~\cite{Erdmann1987, Garrett2020RSS} (e.g., for stability-reasons, or object availability), and \textit{(ii)} objects, and object orderings, might impose constraints on the robots, e.g.\ if an object can not be transported by a single robot, or temporary support of the intermediate structure is necessary.
+(Construction) Assembly planning can be thought of as rearrangement planning \cite{ota2002, stilman2007manipulation} with additional difficulties: \textit{(i)} The ordering of objects is crucial to finish a task, since the feasibility to place a part is highly dependent on previously placed objects~\cite{Erdmann1987, Garrett2020RSS} (e.g., for stability-reasons, or object availability). \textit{(ii)} Objects and object orderings might impose constraints on the robots (e.g., if an object can not be transported by a single robot or temporary support of the intermediate structure is necessary).
 Using multiple robots to parallelize the process, these dependencies are amplified due to the non-sequential assembly process.

 This paper extends prior work~\cite{Garrett2020, Hartmann2020} in robotic assembly planning to provide effective coordination of potentially heterogeneous robotic teams in long-horizon settings.
-We frame the problem as a TAMP problem and use the framework of logic-geometric programming (LGP~\cite{Toussaint2018}) to describe it.
+We frame the problem as a TAMP problem and use the framework of logic-geometric programming (LGP) \cite{Toussaint2018} to formalize it.

-To enable scalability, our algorithm decomposes the overall planning problem by sequentially considering smaller, limited horizon problems with only a subset of robots.
-These sub-problems aim to solve the task sequencing and motion planning while keeping the previously planned robot trajectories fixed.
-A heuristic prioritizes the order in which sub-problems are explored.
-The path planning for one sub-problem needs to account for the previously computed, concurrent motion of other robots.
-We propose a novel bi-directional space-time embedded RRT method that allows planning to an unknown arrival time, and enables accounting for previously planned robot-trajectories.
-The goals for path planning are generated using an optimization-based approach that jointly solves for all manipulation constraints within the sub-problem.
+Our algorithm decomposes the overall planning problem by sequentially considering smaller, limited horizon problems with only a subset of robots to enable scalability.
+These subproblems aim to solve the task sequencing and motion planning while keeping previously planned robot trajectories fixed.
+A heuristic prioritizes the order in which subproblems are solved.
+The path planning for one subproblem needs to account for the previously computed, concurrent motion of other robots.
+We present a novel bi-directional space-time embedded RRT method that allows planning to an unknown arrival time and enables accounting for previously planned robot-trajectories.
+The goals for path planning are generated using an optimization-based approach that jointly solves for all manipulation constraints within the subproblem.